United States war crimes: Moro Crater Massacre

+Haiti

 During the First (1915) and Second (1918–1920) Caco Wars which were both waged during the United States occupation of Haiti (1915–1934), human rights abuses were committed against the native Haitian population.
 Overall, the United States Marine Corps and the Haitian gendarmerie killed several thousand Haitians during the rebellions between 1915 and 1920, though the exact death toll is unknown.
 During Senate hearings in 1921, the Commandant of the Marine Corps reported that, in 20 months of conflict, 2,250 Haitian rebels had been killed.
 However, in a report to the Secretary of the Navy, he reported a higher death toll of 3,250.
 Haitian historian Roger Gaillard, estimated that in total, including rebel combatants and civilians, at least 15,000 Haitians were killed during the occupation from 1915 to 1934.
 According to American anthropologist Paul Farmer, the higher estimates are not accepted by most historians outside Haiti.

 Mass killings of civilians were allegedly committed by United States Marines and the Haitian gendarmerie.
 According to Haitian historian Roger Gaillard, human rights abuses included rape, lynchings, summary executions, burning villages and deaths by burning.
 Internal documents of the United States Army justified the killing of women and children, describing them as "auxiliaries" of the rebels.
-A private memorandum of the Secretary of the Navy criticized “indiscriminate killings against natives”.
+A private memorandum of the Secretary of the Navy criticized "indiscriminate killings against natives".
 Some American officers who were responsible for acts of violence were given Haitian Creole names including "Linx" for Commandant Freeman Lang and "Ouiliyanm" for Lieutenant Lee Williams.
 According to American journalist H.J.
 Seligman, Marines practiced "bumping off Gooks", which was the shooting of civilians in a manner similar to killing for sport.

 During the Second Caco War of 1918–1919, many Caco prisoners were summarily executed by Marines and the gendarmerie on orders from their superiors.
-On June 4, 1916, Marines executed caco General Mizrael Codio and ten others after they were captured in Fonds-Verrettes.
+On 4 June 1916, Marines executed caco General Mizrael Codio and ten others after they were captured in Fonds-Verrettes.
 In Hinche in January 1919, Captain Ernest Lavoie of the gendarmerie allegedly ordered the killing of nineteen captured caco rebels according to American officers, though no charges were filed against him due to no physical evidence of the killing being presented.

 The torture of rebels and civilians suspected of rebelling against the United States was commonly practiced by Marines.
 Some of the torture methods used included the use of water cure, hanging prisoners by their genitals, and ceps, which involved pushing both sides of the tibia with the butts of two rifles.